 You can either set up a UNHCR committee or debate the Challenge’s topics under other relevant committees, such as the General Assembly, ECOSOC or the Security Council.

 MUN organizers should register for the Challenge at least 6 weeks before the start of their MUN conference.

 Can I register for the Challenge even though my MUN’s topics have already been identified?

 Yes.
 If your current topics align well with the Challenge’s themes, you can register for the Challenge.
-For example, if you are due to debate the response to COVID-19, you can register this debate under the Challenge’s first topic.
-However, you must ensure that part of your debate touches on the impact of COVID-19 on refugees, and only submit your most relevant resolutions to the Challenge for the jury’s consideration.
+For example, if you are due to debate about climate change, you can register this debate under the Challenge’s second topic: “climate change and displacement”.
+However, you must ensure that part of your debate touches on the impact of climate change on refugees, and only submit your most relevant resolutions to the Challenge for the jury’s consideration.

 Yes.
 You are encouraged to invite a UNHCR guest speaker and we can help link you up to local UNHCR offices.
 However, we cannot guarantee the availability of our colleagues.
 Please contact [email protected] for more information, mentioning details about the time, date and platform that you would like the guest speaker to address, for easier facilitation.

 Absolutely!
 Indeed, you are strongly encouraged to do so.
 Here are a few ways of going about it:

 - Talk about the Challenge on your website and social media platforms.
 Use the hashtag: #MUNRefugeeChallenge, #MUNRefugiados, MUNDéfiRéfugiés or #模拟联合国难民事务挑战赛#.